ufechner7/ufechner7.github.io/_posts/2022-08-16-julia-projects.md

 *Congratulations!*

- You have now set limits for your package versions, and if you should type `up` in the package manger the next time you will only get bugfixes for the installed packages, but nothing that could brake your current code.
+ You have now set limits for your package versions, and if you type `up` in the package manager the next time you will only get bugfixes for the installed packages, but nothing that could break your current code.

  Your Project.toml file should now look like this:
  ```julia